matthewdowney/trade-repl/resources/readme.md

-From the "Total PNL" tab, we can surmise that the trade is profitable when BTC/USD is priced below $7,400 or above $8,250, and that the PNL increases more rapidly as the price rises.
+From the "Total PNL" tab, we can surmise that the trade is profitable when BTC/USD is priced below $7,400 or above $8,250, and that the PNL increases more rapidly as the price rises than it does as the price falls.

 ## Expressions

 Expressions written between two lines of `~~~` are **evaluated** and displayed as text.

-All [ClojureScript](https://clojurescript.org/) expressions are valid and all of the non-markdown functionality works by combining expressions.
+All [ClojureScript](https://clojurescript.org/) expressions are valid and all of the non-markdown functionality works by **combining expressions**.

 ~~~
 ;; Let's evaluate 3 expressions in a list